 AddSearch provides prioritized support for migrating from GSA for enterprise customers.
 Planning and executing the migration usually takes several weeks and AddSearch’s support team works closely with the customer to make sure the search is deployed on time and delivers relevant results.
 AddSearch also provides tech and customer support after the migration.

 In addition to the prioritized support, AddSearch supports all the customers with the documentation found from our pages.
 We have divided the support into Documentation, API references as well as the helpdesk where you can reach us via email.

 Replacing Google Search Appliance with AddSearch provides features you would expect from GSA – and more.
-It also comes with a dedicated team who provides you with their expertise which entails planning and executing the migration from GSA that matches your business goals.
+It also comes with a dedicated team that provides you with their expertise which entails planning and executing the migration from GSA that matches your business goals.
 AddSearch can even come up with new features you were missing before.